 The island has population around 33,000, ranking it Dodecanese's 2nd most populous - after Rhodes.
-It measures 40x8 km (25x5 ml) and is located just 4 km (2 ml) from Turkey (Caria coast).
+It measures 40x8 km (25x5 mi) and is located just 4 km (2 mi) from Turkey's Caria coast.
 Island's principal town is Kos.

-The island features a 14th-century fortress at the entrance to the harbour.
+The island features a 14th-century fortress at the entrance to the harbor.
 It was built in 1315 by the Knights Hospitaller.
 There is another fortress from Antimachia's Byzantine period.
-The ancient market place of Kos Town was considered one of the ancient world's largest.
+The ancient marketplace of Kos Town was considered one of the ancient world's largest.

 Aegean Sea earthquake 2017

-On July 21, 2017, a powerful Aegean Sea earthquake (Richter magnitude scale 6,6) struck approx 10 km (6 ml) southeast of Bodrum Turkey.
-The accident resulted in 2 dead and over 120 injured on Kos Island, plus over 360 injured in Turkey.
+On July 21, 2017, a powerful Aegean Sea earthquake (Richter magnitude scale 6,6) struck approx 10 km (6 mi) southeast of Bodrum Turkey.
+The accident resulted in 2 dead and 120+ injured on Kos Island, plus over 360 injured in Turkey.

 The earthquake triggered a small tsunami which caused coastal floodings and extensive damages on the island.
-Kos' Old Town was worst affected as the cathedral (Defterdar mosque) and the 14th century castle were seriously damaged.
-The harbour's floor was cracked and subsequently declared unsafe.
+Kos' Old Town was worst affected as the cathedral (Defterdar mosque) and the 14th-century castle were seriously damaged.
+The harbor's floor was cracked and subsequently declared unsafe.
 All ferries to Kos Island were rerouted from Kos to Kefalos (port town on the west coast).

 The island's 2 fatalities (1 Turkish, 1 Swedish) happened when the upper facade of a local bar collapsed.
 Of all injured, 7 were flown to hospitals in Athens and Heraklion (Crete).
 Two men (a Swedish and a Norwegian) were in critical condition.